dicepencilpaper/emprise/emprise.md

 Note that professions do not have detailed, granular skills and abilities; rather, it is expected that everyone uses common sense and creativity when using professions.
 Does an action performed under a certain profession makes sense to everyone?
 Then it is valid!

-For example, it is expected that someone with the profession of _musician_ is good at understanding musical instruments, composition, and knowledgeable of music history.
+For example, it is expected that someone with the profession of _musician_ is good at playing musical instruments, understanding basic composition, and knowledgeable of music history.
 But a creative use of this profession could enable them to be really good at persuading people, simply based on their experience as public performers.
 Be flexible and creative.

 Professions are utilized via _[actions](#actions)_, explained later in these rules.